 Outsourcing to a 3PL also means lower overhead costs compared to in-house order fulfillment, as there’s no need for your company to invest in warehouse facilities and distribution centers, trucking resources and other assets.
 Due to a 3PL’s expertise, you’ll benefit from better performance (and thus happier customers).
 Plus, it’s easier to scale your operations when using a 3PL compared to scaling the same functions in-house, because you don’t need to invest in a larger warehouse facility or hire additional staff to manage these processes.
 Instead, your 3PL provider dedicates more resources to meet your needs.

-That’s not to say that there aren’t some disadvantages to using 3PLs.
+That’s not to say that there aren’t some disadvantages to using a 3PL service provider.
 You’ll have less direct control over (and access to) your inventory, and while you’ll have less overhead costs, 3PL services can be costly, particularly for companies with small order quantities.
 Ultimately, you’re still responsible for satisfying your customers, and when issues arise related to shipping or other services provided by your 3PL, your customers will come to you with complaints — even though you weren’t directly involved in the shipping process (which your customers, of course, may not realize).
 Finally, if you deal with perishable, flammable or other hazardous goods, it may be difficult to find a 3PL who can accommodate your needs.
 If you do, it may cost more compared to typical 3PL services.